anthology-inc/at23-power-automate-workshop/README.md

 ---

-## Start by create a simple flow and testing it
+## Start by creating a simple flow and testing it

-We'll start by creating a very simple flow with an HTTP trigger and a single action which will post a message to Microsoft Teams.
+We'll start by creating a very simple flow with an HTTP trigger and a single action that will post a message to Microsoft Teams.
 We are going to keep this flow purposely simple.
 Don't worry because we'll be adding complexity incrementally throughout the workshop.

 1. In your browser navigate to https://make.powerautomate.com
 2. Login using your credentials